CefasRepRes/celtic_sea_cod_trawling_analysis_2023/README.md

 Repository with the  code required for the analysis of fishing activity by trawler vessels capturing cod in the Celtic Sea area (27.7.e - 27.7.k).

+DATASET OUTPUTS OF THIS WORKFLOW:

+   - TABLE 1: Logbook effort and capture indicators aggregated by year, quarter, ices rectangle and mesh range.
+   - TABLE 2: VMS linked to logbook effort and capture indicators aggregated by year, quarter, C-SQaure 0.05 and mesh range.

 > The analysis have been structured in the following sections and processes: